Guru Granth Sahib: Weapons in front of the Guru Granth Sahib

-Translations
+Translations and research

 Ernest Trumpp, a German philologist, published the first philological study and a major but incomplete English translation of the Guru Granth Sahib in 1877, after an eight-year study of the text and field interviews with Sikh intelligentsia of his time.
+As per Frederic Pincott, Trumpp only translated 5,719 stanzas out of a total of 15,575 stanzas found in the scripture in his translation.
 Trumpp included his criticism of the Sikh scripture in the preface and introductory sections, and stated "Sikhism is a waning religion, that will soon belong to history".
 Many in the Sikh community regarded these introductory remarks to his translation as extremely offensive.
 Nonetheless, according to Indologist Mark Juergensmeyer, Ernest Trumpp's years of scholarship, translations, and field notes and discussions with Sikhs at the Golden Temple remain valuable reference works for contemporary scholars.
 Akshaya Kumar holds Trumpp's translation to be "literal and mechanical" emphasizing preciseness and fastidiously retaining the words as well as the syntax of the original verses, avoiding any creative and inventive restatement to empathize with a believer.
 On the other hand, Arvind-Pal Singh Mandair noted the clear influence from the Brahmanical leanings of his Nirmala collaborators, among the British-supported Sikh class which had been long enjoying British patronage as they helped to keep "hostile" elements under control.
 For example, they induced Trumpp to omit the numeral "one" in the phrase Ik Oankar in his translation, in an attempt to bring the scripture closer to the Brahmanical-influenced interpretation of the sects that differed with the interpretation of the orthodox Khalsa.
 Trumpp's translation was seen to be a challenge to the administration's already-established view that the Sikhs were a distinct community, prompting the Khalsa to commission its own translation.
 Trumpp, as well as other translators, were commissioned by colonial administrators.
+Frederic Pincott published a work analyzing the hymns of the scripture in 1886.
+In 1892, Visnu Das Udasi published the Ādi Granthdā Kōsha, a glossary of the scripture.
+In 1893–94, Bawa Bishan Das published Ād Śrī Gurú Granth Sāhib Jí dá Kosh, covering the meanings of words occurring in the scripture.